Chapman’s Peak Drive

 Where is Chapman's Peak Drive located?

-The road is located in South Africa's Western Cape province, at the south-western tip of the country, on the Atlantic Coast.
+The road is situated in South Africa's Western Cape province, at the south-western tip of the country, on the Atlantic Coast.
+The route skirts the rocky coastline of Chapman’s Peak (593m), which is the southerly extension of Constantiaberg and is a great hike for the energetically inclined.

-How long is Chapmans Peak Drive?
+How long is Chapman's Peak Drive?

 The toll road, part of the M6, is 9km (5.59 miles) long, running north-south from Hout Bay to Noordhoek.
 The twisting road is totally paved and has 114 curves.
-It was hacked in to the near-vertical face of mountain on the western side of the Cape Peninsula.
-The route skirts the rocky coastline of Chapman’s Peak (593m), which is the southerly extension of Constantiaberg and is a great hike for the energetically inclined.
+It was hacked into the near-vertical face of the mountain on the western side of the Cape Peninsula.

 How long does it take to drive Chapman's Peak Drive?

 It's one of the most scenic drives in the world.
 To drive the road without stopping will take most people between 20 and 25 minutes.
 It’s necessary to drive slowly and cautiously – all the better to gaze out at the spectacular vistas.
-Flanked by both the towering mountainside and sheer drops into the Atlantic Ocean below, Chapman’s Peak Drive is a nail-biting route passing though a number of picnic spots and whale-watching vantage points that offer respite from the hair-raising drive.
+Flanked by both the towering mountainside and sheer drops into the Atlantic Ocean below, Chapman’s Peak Drive is a nail-biting route passing through a number of picnic spots and whale-watching vantage points that offer respite from the hair-raising drive.
 The maximum speed limit is 40km/h and don’t stop on the yellow lines as the narrow roads can be dangerous otherwise.

 Is Chapman's Peak Drive open?

-The road, affectionately known as “Chappies”, is only closed as a precaution in the event of severe wind or rain.
+The road, affectionately known as “Chappies,” is only closed as a precaution in the event of severe wind or rain.
 Landslides can close the road.

 How much is Chapman's Peak Drive?